ancwrd1/snx-rs/options.md

 The following configuration options are available:

 * `server-name=<ip_or_address>` - VPN server to connect to, this is a required parameter
+* `login-type=vpn_xxx` - authentication method, acquired from the server, this is a required parameter
 * `user-name=<username>` - user name to authenticate, not used for SAML or certificate authentication
 * `password=<pass>` - optional password in base64 encoding
 * `cert-type=<cert_type>` - enable certificate-based authentication using given type: pkcs8, pkcs11, pkcs12, none